addy-dclxvi/debian-bspwm-dotfiles/README.md

 Workspace 4 for Office.
 Workspace 5 for Multimedia.
 And Workspace 6 for Settings.
 - I have no dedicated Power Menu.
 So, create some `*.desktop` files in `~/.local/share/applications/` for shutdown, reboot, sleep, hibernate, logout, and lock.
 They will appear in Rofi just like normal apps.
+Accesible on both keyboard and mouse.
 - `Documents/Backup/` folder contains backups of my files that actually placed in `/`.
 - My Wifi interface is `wlp3s0`.
 If you see it in any configurations file,